whosdaiz/AW-lua/README.md

 ## Disclaimer

-For Aimware.
-Use at your own risk — VAC / ToS is on you.
+Use at your own risk

 ## Credits